Lee has been video playing games since she was twelve and began playing online games in her twenties.

 Typical BioWare Lesbian Options include Juhani from KotOR, Leliana from Dragon Age: Origins, Merrill and Isabela from Dragon Age 2, Josephine from Dragon Age: Inquisition (Yes, Josie has a ruthless side.
-It's just . . . all on paper), Sera from Dragon Age: Inquisition, Kelly from Mass Effect 2 (kinda), and Samantha Traynor from Mass Effect 3.
+It's just . . . all on paper), Sera from Dragon Age: Inquisition, Kelly from Mass Effect 2 (kinda), Suvi from Mass Effect: Andromeda, and Samantha Traynor from Mass Effect 3.

 To be perfectly honest, I kind of hate this trope because the Lesbian Option is always never done right.
 I'm always left with the feeling that she was written for dudes to ogle and not for actual lesbians to enjoy (and that feeling has been correct for most, if not all, of the games I've played).

 Traynor from Mass Effect 3 is a huge example of this.
 Patrick Weekes was her writer and he swears he tried to write her as a person and not merely entertainment for men.
 And yet, her entire romance seems to be just that.
-She's always in the shower or naked and there's this constant s*x toy joke about her toothbrush.
+She's always in the shower or naked (giving most of her scenes with Shepard a gross po*n/male fantasy feel) and there's this constant s*x toy joke about her toothbrush.
 Just . . . ew.

 And she's only written like that because she's an actual lesbian.
 Bisexual characters like Liara or Leliana or Josephine were written more like actual people (they were not always naked and oversexualized) because they were written with a straight romance in mind and thus, they were taken more seriously.
 Meanwhile, Traynor was treated like a po*n show.

 Even when the Lesbian Option exists, I always wind up installing a mod so that I can play a woman and still romance the female character who was created for the straight male protagonist.
-I've romanced Bastila, Morrigan, and Cassandra all with mods.
-I even thought about romancing Miranda and Ashley with mods, though that would have been tricky with Mass Effect being a trilogy (those romances wouldn't carry over and Mass Effect choices kind of matter, unlike the other games).
+I've romanced Bastila, Morrigan, and Cassandra all with mods, as well as Miranda thanks to the Femshep + Miranda mod.

 I realized recently that I do this because the Lesbian Option is almost always boring (Juhani, Josephine, Leliana) or skeezy in some way (Traynor).
 And it's always optional content that has nothing to do with the main story, which makes it way less meaningful than having Liara go in your head and fall for you in Mass Effect or having a shared connection in the Force with Bastila.